rescript-association/genType/README.md

-### Note: The project has moved into the compiler.
+### Note: The project has moved into the compiler and will be released with `rescript@10.1` and above.

 # ReScript genType